Ha Giang Loop In Vietnam – All You Need To Know [2023]

 Limestone pinnacles

-The cost for one-night accommodation was 130,000 VND for a bed in a dorm room and breakfast was included.
+The cost for one night was $30 for a private double room with breakfast included.

 There were a few hours till sunset so I took this time to relax at the hostel and recharge my camera batteries before heading out again to shoot the sunset.

-I went into the city center of Dong Van for an early dinner and then rode my motorbike to the top of a nearby mountain peak, making it just in time to watch the sun setting over the beautiful cityscape of Dong Van.
+I went into the city center of Dong Van for an early dinner and then rode my motorbike to the top of a nearby mountain peak, making it just in time to watch the sun setting over the beautiful landscape.

 ha giang loop, ha giang tour, ha giang loop vietnam, ha giang loop road, ha giang motorbike loop, ha giang loop road vietnam, ha giang extreme north, heavens gate